 Treadmills are undoubtedly one of the most popular styles of home exercise equipment.
-It provides its users with an efficient and effective whole body workout which is easy to execute.
-Since walking or moving around on feet is easily achieved by many people in a simple fashion, using treadmills prove to be an ideal choice for people of all age, size and conditions.
-It can lead up to a great exercise routine once you develop strength, health and endurance.
+It provides its users with an efficient and effective whole body workout that is easy to execute.
+Since walking or moving around on feet is easily achieved by many people in a simple fashion, using treadmills prove to be an ideal choice for people of all age, size, and conditions.
+It can lead up to a great exercise routine once you develop strength, health, and endurance.

 Treadmills can reduce your overall efficiency and impact your coordination and body balance.

 Although they do come with shock absorbing and springier features these days, these surfaces may still impact your back or put unnecessary stress on your joints, hip, and knees.
 It is important that you test the surface you are running on and the level of rebound it has.

 One of the disadvantages of treadmill use is that it can cost you a lot of money, depending on the brand, model, and features you are after.
 They can range anywhere from hundreds of dollars to $7000 or so!
 A lot of people would rather choose outdoor running in the open fresh air, as opposed to spending that kind of money on an exercise machine!
 What is worse is when these expensive (or even the budget) machines breakdown or do not live up to the user’s expectations.
 This expensive price tag does not include the cost of repair and maintenance, in case of a breakdown or when it needs oiling, or a belt or motor replacement, unless covered by a long term and comprehensive warranty.
 Another downside is that these motorized treadmills stack up your electricity bill and that is a constant and recurring additional expense every month.